Table of Contents

 - Completion of an exploration permit application form: This form summarizes the proposed early exploration activity and the timing of the activity.
 Early exploration proponents must provide maps of the general location of the project and where the proposed activity will take place.
 They must also confirm that they have a qualified supervisor who has completed the Mining Act Awareness Program (MAAP).

 - Notification of surface rights owners: Early exploration proponents are required to provide notice of their intent to conduct early exploration activities and should include with that notice a draft copy of the exploration permit application to those whose property is within the mining claim, lease or licence of occupation area that will be explored.
-Surface rights owners can send written comments to the Director of Exploration (MNDM), at the Sudbury, Thunder Bay or Timmins office, and the proponent.
+Surface rights owners can send written comments to the Mineral Exploration and Development Section (MNDM), at the Sudbury, Thunder Bay or Timmins office, and the proponent.

 - Consultation with Aboriginal communities: Early exploration proponents are encouraged to consult Aboriginal communities, as identified by MNDM, early in the process, even prior to submitting an application for an exploration permit.
 If consultation occurs prior to the submission of an application, an Aboriginal consultation report should accompany the application when submitted.
-When an application for an exploration permit is received, MNDM will provide a copy to Aboriginal communities and request that those communities provide comments, if any, to the proponent and to the Director of Exploration.
+When an application for an exploration permit is received, MNDM will provide a copy to Aboriginal communities and request that those communities provide comments, if any, to the proponent and to the Mineral Exploration and Development Section.
 The date that a copy of the application is sent to Aboriginal communities is referred to as the circulation date for the purposes of the regulations.

 - Consideration of comments: The ministry and the early exploration proponent will consider comments provided from Aboriginal communities and the proponent may be required to take additional steps to consult with communities, as directed by the ministry.
 Applications will also be posted on the Environmental Registry and comments received through that process, and any comments received from surface rights owners, will be considered.
 Comments received will assist the ministry in making a decision as to whether or not to issue an exploration permit, and may result in site specific terms and conditions being included in an exploration permit.